Revoicer: Professional revoicers for telephone communications

-Professional Revoicers are also used by telephone companies, under the STS Relay System first established by Robert Segalman, Ph.D., who established the nonprofit organization, "Speech Communication Assistance by Telephone, Inc." (SCT).
-The STS Relay System uses professional revoicers as "Speech-to-Speech Communication Assistants"(STS C.A.s).
+Professional Revoicers are also used by telephone companies, under the STS Relay System first established by Robert Segalman, Ph.D., who established the nonprofit organization, Speech Communication Assistance by Telephone Inc (SCT).
+The STS Relay System uses professional revoicers as Speech-to-Speech Communication Assistants (STS C.A.s).
 The STS C.A.
 Revoices the words of the person with a speech disability so that the other person on the call can understand him or her.
 The STS Relay System is now available at no cost to persons with speech disabilities in many countries.
-In the United States, the STS Relay System is monitored by the United States Federal Communications Commission, and can be accessed by dialing 711 on any voice telephone and requesting "STS Relay Service".
+In the United States, the STS Relay System is monitored by the United States Federal Communications Commission, and can be accessed by dialing 711 on any voice telephone and requesting STS Relay Service.

 Other assistive technologies

-In some situations, technologies such as computerized speech generating devices (also known as "voice synthesizers," where a "computerized voice" is heard by the listener(s)) are used by some individuals with speech disabilities.
-However, these systems may not work in some situations, and in other situations, the individual with the speech disability may not be able to effectively utilize these types of devices, due to additional disability difficulties, or in situations where interpersonal spoken communication is rapidly paced.
+In some situations, technologies such as computerized speech generating devices (also known as voice synthesizers, where a computerized voice is heard by the listeners), are used by some individuals with speech disabilities.
+However, these systems may not work in some situations.
+And in other situations, the individual with the speech disability may not be able to effectively utilize these types of devices, due to additional disability difficulties or in situations where interpersonal spoken communication is rapidly paced.